-He just right of the bat tried to play as fast as he possible could move, and then tried to clean it up as he was going.
+He just right off the bat tried to play as fast as he possibly could move, and then tried to clean it up as he was going.

-It’s an unusual approach to building technical facility, but hey: apparently it worked for him. 🙂
+It’s an unusual approach to building a technical facility, but hey: apparently it worked for him. 🙂

 - The Victor Wooten Way.

 World-renowned bassist Victor Wooten wrote a book titled “The Music Lesson”.

 In his book, he touched upon the spiritual and mental aspects of musicianship.

 You can find the book here:

 Click HEREif you want to read “The Music Lesson”.